Skip to main content

 About

-Geocore is a single player and multiplayer action adventure game.
+Geocore is a single player and multiplayer action adventure game with a horror theme.
 It was developed by Anarchy Interactive and was released on July 31, 2015.
 It received mostly positive reviews from players.

 6DOF gameplay, setting the player free from the floor.
 Balanced multiplayer maps with stable and well tested netcode.
 Random Single Player layouts.
 Windows, Mac, Linux support.
 THIS IS AN EARLY ACCESS ALPHA ANY OR ALL ASSETS MAY BE REPLACED.